Performers, Creators, Credits

 Jump to Music Performers

-WORLD PREMIERE: Lavagnino and Bresnick’s latest collaboration is based on one of William Shakespeare’s last great plays, The Winter’s Tale is a story of improbabilities, loyalty, love, and forgiveness.
+This work is a collaboration between Lavagnino and Bresnick, based on one of William Shakespeare’s last great plays, The Winter’s Tale is a story of improbabilities, loyalty, love, and forgiveness.
 At times a comedy and others a tragedy, the plot resides in a patriarchal society in which the role of women is constantly thwarted and limited by male dominance.
 However, Shakespeare’s female characters contradict the gender mores of the period.
 These strong, grounded women display thoughtful judgment and compassionate morality.
 Utilizing gesture inspired by sign language, the movement vocabulary lends itself to the fervent emotional context displayed by the performers' embodiments of joy, madness, betrayal, jealousy, and passion.
 Several roles are portrayed by gender opposites to the original casting; Lavagnino utilizes this device to speak to the rich and interesting dimensionality of all people and urges the audience to lean into the acceptance of these differences to embrace the distinct expression of each individual.

-Performance run time: approx. 80 minutes, brief pause between acts.
+Performance run time: approx. 80 minutes, no intermission

 The creation and presentation of The Winter’s Tale has been made possible with generous support from: